Full reptend prime

 (where p does not divide b) gives a cyclic number.
 Therefore, the base b expansion of $1/p$ repeats the digits of the corresponding cyclic number infinitely, as does that of $a/p$ with rotation of the digits for any a between 1 and p − 1.
 The cyclic number corresponding to prime p will possess p − 1 digits if and only if p is a full reptend prime.
 That is, the multiplicative order ord_{p} b = p − 1, which is equivalent to b being a primitive root modulo p.

 The term "long prime" was used by John Conway and Richard Guy in their Book of Numbers.
-Confusingly, Sloane's OEIS refers to these primes as "cyclic numbers".